Phragmites: Invasiveness and control

-Recognizing the non-native form of Phragmites early in its invasion increases the opportunity for successful eradication dramatically.
+Recognising non-native forms of Phragmites early in its invasion increases the opportunity for successful eradication dramatically.
 Once it has become established, removal by hand is nearly impossible.
 The seeds or rhizomes can quickly lead to a new dense stand.
-Chemical treatment is by far the most utilized method in North America.
+Most rhizomes are in the top 15-30 cm of soil but can go up to a few metres too.
+That is why sometimes they are visible and may need Environmental DNA testing to confirm their presence.
+Chemical treatment is by far the most used method in North America.
 The two most common active ingredients in herbicides for Phragmites control are glyphosate and imazapyr.
 It is important to select the proper herbicide for the location.
 Further, even the proper herbicide can lead to unintended consequences since a large amount of decaying dead plant material can depress oxygen levels in the water and kill all the fish in a pond or small lake.
 Some success has also been obtained using goats to graze on Phragmites, controlled burns, and native wild rice crops.
-Biological controls have been suggested to be the most likely control method to succeed and biocontrols have been approved for introduction in North America Unfortunately, biocontrols may destroy the native subspecies population as well.
 When cutting under water, cutting and then flooding, or burning and then flooding, it is important that the entire Phragmites stand is completely submerged so that the plants cannot obtain oxygen.

+Biological controls have been suggested to be the most likely control method to succeed, and biocontrols have been approved for introduction in North America.
+Unfortunately, biocontrols may destroy the native subspecies population as well.
 Biocontrol using two species of moth larvae (Lenisa geminipuncta and Archanara neurica) is being investigated in Ontario.